XoopsDocs/xoops-2.5.9-install-upgrade/en/book/preparations/README.md

-If these directories are placed unchanged into the web root (i.e. the *public_html* directory of many hosting accounts) the directories can easily be probed with a common web browser to verify the existance and location of the files.
+If these directories are placed unchanged into the web root (i.e. the *public_html* directory of many hosting accounts) the directories can easily be probed with a common web browser to verify the existence and location of the files.
 Combined with other vulnerabilities, perhaps even existing in other accounts on the same box, the sensitive information can be disclosed.
-Sometimes, you will find reports of a host accidentally introducing mis-configurations during a system upgrade, where php files are no longer executed, and instead are served as plain text!!
+Sometimes, you will find reports of a host accidentally introducing mis-configurations during a system upgrade, where php files are no longer executed, and instead are served as plain text!

 Relocating these directories out of the web root makes probing them with a browser impossible.
 Renaming them makes finding them even more difficult.